Iroquois Theatre fire: Legacy

+Memorials

 Iroquois Memorial Hospital was built as a memorial to the fire.
 The hospital held a bronze bas-relief memorial by sculptor Lorado Taft.
-The Chicago Tribune described the marker on December 31, 1911, as depicting "the Motherhood of the World protecting the children of the universe, the body of a child borne on a litter by herculean male figures, with a bereaved mother bending over it".
+The Chicago Tribune described the marker on December 31, 1911 as depicting "the Motherhood of the World protecting the children of the universe, the body of a child borne on a litter by herculean male figures, with a bereaved mother bending over it."
 The bronze memorial was removed from the Iroquois Hospital when the building was demolished in 1951.
 It was placed in storage in City Hall until it was installed in its current location, near the building's LaSalle Street entrance, in 1960.
 The memorial was rededicated on November 5, 2010, and a descriptive plaque was donated by the Union League Club of Chicago.
 The dedication was attended by members of the Chicago City Council, the Union League Club and Taft's granddaughter.

-Chicago held an annual memorial service at City Hall, until the last survivors died.
+Chicago held an annual memorial service at City Hall until the last survivors died.

 Five years after the fire, Andrew Kircher, founder of Montrose Cemetery, erected a memorial on the grounds to memorialize the tragedy.